The people who produce modern TV shows are really very clever in how they get viewers to connect with and care about the characters on the show.

 Each bit is key in making sure that you’re accurately expressing who you are to your audience while also building up a relationship with them.

 Think of it this way: if you see a commercial for a one-hour dramedy (think CSI, 24, Lost, House, Dexter) you don’t watch, and the focus is put on a plot twist involving a character you don’t know, does it have the same emotional impact for you as it would for a fan of the show?

-Doubtfully.
+I doubt it.
 How could you know that the cop in question has always obeyed the law absolutely, and this one act of defiance represents a huge shift in his conduct?
-For you it’s just another person doing whatever, but for someone who has knowledge of the backstory, they MUST know what would cause him to do such a thing!
-Drama!
+For you it’s just another person doing whatever, but for someone who has knowledge of the backstory, they must know what would cause him to do such a thing.

 If your audience feels they really know and understand you, they’ll be much more likely to care what you think and do.

 Figure out what your storyline is and share it with the world; it’s the best way to get your message across and build a relationships that stick.